About the Goldsmiths Writers' Centre

 Primary page content

-The Goldsmiths Writers’ Centre, under the directorship of Adam Mars-Jones and Tom Lee, has been established to encourage new writing, to stimulate debate about all forms of literature, and to create links between the different parts of the college where creative writing takes place – the Departments of Art, English & Creative Writing, Media & Communications and Theatre and Performance.
+The Goldsmiths Writers’ Centre, under the directorship of Tom Lee and Amy Sackville, exists to encourage new writing, to stimulate debate about all forms of literature, and create links between the different parts of the college where creative writing takes place.

 About the Centre

-Since its inauguration in 2013, the Centre has hosted a number of readings and discussions focused on contemporary fiction, with James Kelman, Geoff Dyer, Ali Smith, Gabriel Jospovici, Deborah Levy, Kirsty Gunn and the winner of the first Goldsmiths Prize Eimear McBride among those taking part.
+Since its inauguration in 2013, the Centre has hosted hundreds of readings and discussions focused on contemporary fiction, with James Kelman, Geoff Dyer, Ali Smith, Deborah Levy, Bernardine Evaristo and many others.